tancred423/discord-bot-website/README.md

 # Discord Bot Website Template

 A simple, reusable website template for showcasing your Discord bot with a Discord-themed design.
+Supports hosting multiple bot websites from a single repository with automatic deployment.

 ## Features